Drifty-Cyber/hng-stage-two/README.md

 **Endpoint:** `PATCH /api/:param`

-Modify details of an existing person by their ID.
+Modify details of an existing person by their ID or Name.
 Provide a JSON object with the fields you want to update.

 **Request Example:**